Sainan/universal-rgb/Supported Keyboards.md

   - Razer Chroma
   - Corsair iCUE
 - Devices
+  - Wooting One
+  - Wooting Two
+  - Wooting Lekker
   - Wooting Two HE
-  - Wooting Two
+  - Wooting Two HE ARM
+  - Wooting 60HE
-  - Wooting One (Untested)
+  - Wooting 60HE ARM

 Note that this is still an area of active development.
 In particular, we are looking to support SteelSeries and Logitech SDKs in the near future.